 We are implementing the new approvals model now.
 This means that new work plan approvals and variations will run through the new model outlined in this statement, including the new risk matrix.
+From October 2018, we will provide new guidance material that will streamline work plan and work plan variation applications and assessments.
 We will monitor outcomes over the coming months and progressively evaluate performance of the new model from December 2018.
 This evaluation will be conducted in partnership with industry, with the results used to inform, refine and extend the model from early 2019.

-Specifically, the circumstances where a work plan variation is not required will be extended to include situations where the application of Earth Resources Regulation's example controls (in addition to existing controls) results in a low residual risk.
+The circumstances where a work plan variation is not required will be extended to include situations where the application of Earth Resources Regulation's published example controls (in addition to existing controls) results in a low residual risk.
+This includes changes to work under area work plans.
 The evaluation of the new model will inform where we place the final thresholds for 'significant increase in risk' and the likelihood and consequence parameters for the risk matrix.
-This ensures a responsible, consultative and transparent transition to the new model.
+This provides a responsible, consultative and transparent transition to the new model.